pantheon-systems/documentation/source/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication.md

 #### I received this error: "400: Error the cert at line 1 of the chain file does not sign the main cert, Signing key mismatch".
 What do I do?

 This indicates that some part of the chain is out of order.
-Check that you have the main & intermediary in the right places, and if you have multiple intermediaries check that they're in the right order.
+Check that you have the main and intermediary in the right places, and if you have multiple intermediaries check that they're in the right order.